JakeAGonzales/how-to-use-gpus/guide.md

 **Group Scratch** (`/gscratch/mlopt`)
 - Shared storage for the mlopt group
-- No quota limit
-- Not backed up
+- TBs of space
-- Use for: datasets, results, conda environments
+- Use for: datasets, model checkpoints, conda environments

 ### Quick Navigation